svenkilian/DataCollection/README.md

 # DataCollection
-Collection Data for Database
+**Collecting data for database**

-# Code for creating a database of GitHub repositories using keras to build neural networks
+Code for creating a database of GitHub repositories using keras to build neural networks